rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 ### Scaling
 The local filesystem in a container should never be used to persist data.
-If you do that, each Pod in a ReplicaSet will have a potentially different states.
+If you do that, each Pod in a ReplicaSet will potentially have a different state.
 As a consequence, it won't be possible to leverage horizontal scaling strategies in a consistent way.